ainneo/hooks-filter/README.md

 ## Description
-This is a simple react.js project, using hooks to filter through data
+This is a react.js project, using hooks to filter through data.

 ## Technologies Used
 * JavaScript